opreaadrian/opreaadrian.github.io/_posts/2016-09-05-using-es6-arrow-functions-in-production-ready-apps.md

 ## Function expressions

 The function expression form of the arrow function is very popular in the React.js community.
-This is mostly due to its clear semantics.
+This is mostly due to its concise semantics.
 One of the people making extensive use of this feature in their examples and tutorials is Dan Abramov, the author of Redux.

 {% prism javascript %}
-const todoApp = (state = {}, action) => {
+const todos = (state = [], action) => {
+    switch(action.type) {
+    case ADD_TODO:
+        return [..state, action.text];
+    default:
-    return {
+        return state;
-        items: state.items
     }
 }
 {% endprism %}

+This allows you to call your otherwise anonymous arrow function wherever you need it, by using the `todos` identifier.
+Just be  careful that the hoisting for function expressions is different from the regular function.
+While the function is hoisted with all its body, to the top of the scope, function expressions are treated as regular variables, and only the `todos` identifier will be hoisted to the top of the scope but without the function body.
+This is why you cannot call functions defined using function expressions, before the site where they are assigned to the identifier in the code.

 ## Returning data